18F/identity-pki/terraform/tooling/tooling/README.md

   will result in a failed pipeline run and generate an alert.
   This may lead to lots of pipelines executing terraform all at once, if we have a lot of pipelines tracking master, so they may all fight for the lock.
-This is non-optimal.
-Grr.
+The ability for codepipeline to trigger on subdirectories is on the roadmap, so this should be fixed in the future.
 * CodePipeline is kind of dumb.
 You cannot use a deploy key to download source code from github like everybody else does.
 Instead, you must create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)